Project Server 2010 Architecture

 Core entities are objects such as projects, tasks, assignments, resources, and calendars.
 The core entities include basic business logic such as permissions and naming rules.

 Business entities are objects such as timesheets, portfolios, and models.
 Business entities include additional business logic and usually are built from a combination of the core entities.

 Support entities are objects such as security and validation.

+Developers need not be directly concerned with business objects.
 The PSI handles mapping of the API to business objects.

-Data Access Layer and databases
+Data Access Layer and Databases

 Project Server data is partitioned into four databases in SQL Server.

-The Draft database contains tables for saving unpublished projects from Microsoft Project Professional and other applications.
+The Draft database contains tables for saving unpublished projects from Project Professional and other applications.
 Project Web App does not show project data in the Draft database.

 The Published database contains all of the published projects and enterprise resources, the enterprise global template, and other project templates.
 Published projects are visible in Project Web App.
 The Published database also contains tables that are specific to Project Web App (timesheets, models, views, and so on), and global data tables (custom fields, lookup tables, security, and metadata).